adwaiyRanjith/hackIndy-nameHere/README.md

 2. **Good**: No reference, metric depth model → flagged as "estimated"
 3. **Fallback**: Gemini relative classifications only → flagged as "screening estimate"
 4. **Demo floor**: Feature-presence rules only (no measurements needed)

-Decide which tier you're on by hour 16 of development.